Do you want help with your academic appeal?

 Deliberation

-The Division, the Student and the ADFG staff will leave the hearing room, and the Committee will deliberate in private, and eventually arrive at a decision.
+The Division, the Student and the ADFG staff will leave the virtual hearing room, and the Committee will deliberate in private in a breakout room, and eventually arrive at a decision.

 PLEASE NOTE: Any reference to “clarifying questions” should not be mistaken for testimony given by a witness, as witnesses are normally not allowed at academic appeals hearings.